-Welcome the Year of the Dog at Museum of London Docklands, as they host a special family day which will be full of fun activities for all.
-On Friday 16th February, the museum will host a variety of arts and crafts, calligraphy, Chinese stories and even a ribbon dance.
+Welcome the Year of the Pig at Museum of London Docklands, as they host a special family festival which will be full of fun activities for all.
+On Saturday 2nd and Sunday 3rd February, the museum will host a variety of arts and crafts, calligraphy, Chinese stories and even a ribbon dance.

 Entry to the event is free of charge and will begin at 11:00 and run until 16:30 pm.
 If you’re looking for something different to do with the kids, drop in and spend some time learning about the Chinese culture.

 Don't forget to check our updated events list closer to Chinese New Year.

 Geographically, Chinatown London is situated with Shaftesbury Avenue lying to the North, Rupert Street to the West, Charing Cross Road to the East and Leicester Square to the South.
 Chinatown is a busy East Asian community and offers fantastic, authentic Chinese shops, bakeries and food.